coq-community/corn/README.md

 ## Install from source
 ### Prerequisites
-This version of C-CoRN should follow Coq trunk and requires
+This version of C-CoRN should compile with 8.6 and later.
+It requires
 * SCons 1.2 or make

 ### Git checkout and submodules